-- Skirt steak is a particularly good cut for marinated, with its heavy grain and ability to pick up flavors.
+- Skirt steak is a particularly good cut for marinating, with its heavy grain and ability to pick up flavors.

-- Cooking over very high heat maximizes the nice charred crust, while still helping the center of the steak maintain a buttery, medium-rare to medium, melt-in-your-mouth texture.
+- Grilling over very high heat builds a nice charred crust while ensuring the center of the steak has a buttery, medium-rare to medium, melt-in-your-mouth texture.

 For the Steak:

-2 pounds skirt steak, trimmed of excess fat (see note)
+2 pounds skirt steak, trimmed of excess fat (see notes)

 2 tablespoons juice from about 2 limes, plus 1 extra lime for serving